specklesystems/speckle-docs/user/quickstart.md

 ### Revit, Rhino, AutoCAD, Civil3D, Bentley etc

-Most other Connectors share the same user interface, you can read more about it [in its own section](/user/ui2).
+Most other connectors share the same user interface, you can read more about it [in its own section](/user/ui2).

 From it, you can select a project you have previously created and decide whether to send or receive data from it.
 Pretty simple huh?!
 In case you were wondering what data exchanges are allowed between all the various supported software, we have created a series of [Supported Elements tables](/user/support-tables) that will help you.

 ![dui2-select](https://user-images.githubusercontent.com/2679513/139484851-8038b1c3-e0a5-4585-892e-bc870974f422.gif)

-## Seeing your models online
+## Seeing Your Models Online

 After you've sent something to Speckle (aka you created a version, using Speckle's lingo) you'll be able to see it in our 3D viewer and embed it into almost any other web page.
 Just head to that project in our web app to do so!